With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAutumn Ridge is a mental health facility in Portland, OR, located at 13850 Se Autumn Ridge Terrace, in the 97267 zip code.
 Autumn Ridge provides residential treatment.
 Autumn Ridge provides cognitive behavioral therapy, activity therapy and psychotropic medication to adults.
 Autumn Ridge also supports people with serious mental illness.
-Some other services available at Autumn Ridge include psychosocial rehabilitation services, housing services and case management.
+Some other services available at Autumn Ridge include case management, supported employment and housing services.

 Learn MoreKellogg Creek is a mental health treatment clinic in Portland, Oregon, located at 4199 Se King Road, in the 97222 zip code.
 Kellogg Creek provides residential treatment.
-Kellogg Creek provides psychotropic medication, behavior modification and activity therapy to young adults, adults and seniors 65 or older.
+Kellogg Creek provides behavior modification, individual psychotherapy and activity therapy to young adults, adults and seniors 65 or older.
 Kellogg Creek also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Kellogg Creek consist of court-ordered outpatient treatment, case management and psychosocial rehabilitation services.
+Additional services provided by Kellogg Creek consist of case management, supported employment and psychosocial rehabilitation services.

 Learn MoreMorrison Child And Family Services Child And Family Outpatient/irving is a mental health facility in Portland, OR, located at 1507 Ne 122nd Avenue, in the 97230 zip code.
 Morrison Child And Family Services Child And Family Outpatient/irving provides outpatient treatment.
-Morrison Child And Family Services Child And Family Outpatient/irving provides trauma therapy, group therapy and couples/family therapy to children / adolescents and young adults.
-Morrison Child And Family Services Child And Family Outpatient/irving also supports people requiring dual diagnosis treatment, people with PTSD and LGBT.
-Some other services available at Morrison Child And Family Services Child And Family Outpatient/irving include case management and family psychoeducation.
+Morrison Child And Family Services Child And Family Outpatient/irving provides cognitive behavioral therapy, activity therapy and behavior modification to children / adolescents and young adults.
+Morrison Child And Family Services Child And Family Outpatient/irving also supports LGBT, people requiring dual diagnosis treatment and people with PTSD.
+Some other services available at Morrison Child And Family Services Child And Family Outpatient/irving include family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.